 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-Withdrawal of companies from large cities has been one of the consequences of ever-expanding urban population.
+Withdrawal of companies from large cities has been one of the consequences of an ever-expanding urban population.
 This has brought some benefits to cities such as leveraged efficiency of land usage but drawbacks such as decreased accessibility to companies for employees and clients at the same time.

-For local government, pushing companies to move from large cities to suburb or regional location could be one of the solutions to alleviate congestion in the city.
-As cities have become larger, all facilities including companies have gathered to large cities for better access to sales and employment and this movement brought enormous effect to society in terms of rise of living expense, traffic congestion, and income disparity.
+For local government, pushing companies to move from large cities to suburbs or regional locations could be one of the solutions to alleviate congestion in the city.
+As cities have become larger, all facilities including companies have gathered to large cities for better access to sales and employment and this movement has brought enormous effect to society in terms of the rise of living expense, traffic congestion, and income disparity.
 By letting companies distributed into various regions, these urban issues could be mitigated.

-However, the withdrawal of companies also involves some critical drawbacks, since each company has different and complicated business ecosystem.
+However, the withdrawal of companies also involves some critical drawbacks, since each company has a different and complicated business ecosystem.
 In many cases, the company’s sales and employment strategies are affected a lot by its location.
-For instance, there was an incident where my country’s government, South Korea, pushed many national corporates to move from the capital city of Seoul to another province which takes three hours to arrive.
-Vast amount of people who used to work in those corporates either had to quit their jobs or move to another province to keep working there.
-Besides, the problem of congestion and gentrification in Seoul was not completely solved by merely moving corporates backward to regional locations.
+For instance, there was an incident where my country’s government, South Korea, pushed many national corporations to move from the capital city of Seoul to another province which takes three hours to arrive.
+Vast amounts of people who used to work in those corporations either had to quit their jobs or move to another province to keep working there.
+Besides, the problem of congestion and gentrification in Seoul was not completely solved by merely moving corporations back to regional locations.

 There have been continuous discussions on solving urban problems including relocating the companies to suburbs and rural areas, and this would be our ever-ending task that we need to confront.
 Yet, more precise considerations from views of different facets are needed to tackle these issues wisely.
 (288 words)